 In my book, “An Artist’s Story: Self-Love and Loving Your Inner Child,” I describe power as the essential lesson of taking responsibility for oneself.
 This concept extends to every facet of our lives, particularly in the face of challenges.

-A recent U tube video titled “Understanding Father Wound Effects” resonated with me.
+A recent video titled “Understanding Father Wound Effects” resonated with me.
 My father was emotionally distant during my childhood before he severed ties completely.
-Now, at 52, I recognise that this experience cast a long shadow over my life, especially until I faced the profound loss of my own first born at 33.
+Now, at 52, I recognize that this experience cast a long shadow over my life, especially until I faced the profound loss of my first born at 33.
 It was then that I began to delve deep within myself, nurturing my inner child through creativity, art, and writing.

 Materialism and ego stand in stark contrast to spiritual connection and nurturing one’s inner child.
 It’s vital to approach money pragmatically and kindly, rather than with emotion and control.
 A healthy ego is rooted not in material wealth, but in spiritual connection.